Are you looking for the best hunting binoculars to have a clear view for the perfect shot? Do not worry. You have landed on the right page.

 The magnification is 10x and 42mm of the objective lens.
 The lenses are also multi-coated, allowing more light to pass through.
 Eye relief is 17mm, which is a great help for people who wear spectacles.

-As we all know that the field view is mostly dependent upon magnification, so the field view of these binoculars is pretty neat, 305/102 feet at 1000 yards.
+As we all know the field view is mostly dependent upon magnification, so the field view of these binoculars is pretty neat, 305/102 feet at 1000 yards.
 There is also a focus knob adjusting focus but can only close up to 12 ft.
 Anything above 6ft close up is not efficient.

 Everything About The Body